raybritton/json-query/JQL.md

 * CASE SENSITIVE
     * Equals, contains and search are case insensitive by default, adding this makes them case sensitive
 * searchTerm
-    * A string, number, 'TRUE' or 'FALSE', 'NULL'
+    * A string, number, 'TRUE' or 'FALSE'
     * Or the results of a nested SELECT
 * BY ELEMENT
     * Splits the results by their position in the target